Sibisiddharth5/CODTECH-Task-1/README.md

-# Building a Serverless Application with AWS Lambda
+# Deploying a Web Application on AWS

  - **NAME:** SIBISIDDHARTH G
  - **COMPANY:** CODTECH IT SOLUTIONS